AdobeDocs/dynamic-media-classic.en/help/publishing-files.md

 >[!NOTE]
 >
->Assets you republish (you have published them before) do not appear immediately on your website because of the web caching mechanism on the content delivery network (CDN).
+>Assets you republish (you have published them before) do not appear immediately on your website because of the web-caching mechanism on the content delivery network (CDN).
 See [Republished assets and CDN delays](publishing-files.md#republished_assets_and_cdn_delays).

 ### Create a one-time publish job {#creating-a-one-time-publish-job}